 - Helsinki Beach – Getting to Marjaniemi

 - Things To Know About Biking in Helsinki

 How to Start Biking in Helsinki – Find a Bike Tour

-Luckily, just a few kilometres away is an outer green belt of the city with some hidden natural gems, which visitors can easily access alongside the locals.
+Luckily, just a few kilometres away is an outer green belt of the city, which visitors can easily access alongside the locals.
 Being able to cycle over 22km outside of this much loved Scandinavian capital meant embarking on a proper adventure.